inoejj/yolov3_animal_tracking/README.md

 ## Getting started

-1. Download the animal_detection_yolo.py and detection_config.json by downloading as zip or clone the repository.

-2. Go to [https://osf.io/fynvr/](https://osf.io/fynvr/), download the model `detection_model-ex-092--loss-4.340.h5` and the video frames folder.

-3. In the animal_detection_yolo.py file, change the file path accordingly and execute.
+1. Clone this repository.

+2. Download *yolo.h5* file and place it in the directory `yolo_v3_gui\src\keras_yolo3`

+3. Navigate to the *yolo_v3_gui* folder and open up command prompt.

+4. In the command prompt type in `python yolo_GUI.py`.

+5. A tkinter graphical user interface will pop up.

+6. Create a yolo project.

+7. Label some images using [vott by microsoft](https://github.com/Microsoft/VoTT/releases).

+8. Train model.

+9. Apply trained weight on videos/images.